-Assessment will vary depending on the subject area.
-For Photography, students will submit a range of individual images as well as visual presentations to demonstrate their understanding of skills developed.
-Media assessment enables students to demonstrate their collaborative skills as they work in small groups to plan, prepare and reflect on the film process.
+Media assessment enables students to demonstrate their collaborative skills as they work in small groups to plan, prepare and reflect on the consumption of media.

-• Students must supply their own laptop for this class
+Students must supply their own laptop for this class

 ART

 In this Art, students will look at the work of other artists as inspiration to create artworks in different artforms.
 They will develop an understanding of art terminology which can be used to discuss both their own work and that of other artists.
 Through their artmaking, they will have the opportunity to develop skills in using different materials and techniques.
 Students will maintain a visual diary recording the planning and development work for their artworks.